Mirabeau Park Rock Climbing

 A little crag tucked away in the middle of Spokane Valley, Mirabeau Park sits on the site of the old Walk in the Wild Zoo.
 With only 14 bolted routes it is not a destination crag, but the climbing is surprisingly good.
 The rock offers nicely textured granite and incut holds.
 Climbs range from 5.7 to 5.12+.
 There are 5 very good 5.10's, and 3 outstanding 5.11's.
 The Main Wall holds 8 climbs which start at 5.10b on the right side and rise in difficulty to 5.12b/c on the left.
 The Corsica Block sits a few yards to the West and has 2 short moderates with many variations.
 Just a few steps to the Southwest from here is the Pinecroft Pillar.

 The best climb on the Main Wall, in my opinion, is Viva La Revolution, 5.11a.
-Make sure you don't overlook the Pinecroft Pillar, as the two climbs here (10d and 11a), although short, are really fun; maybe the best at the crag.
+Make sure you don't overlook the Pinecroft Pillar, as the two climbs here (10d and 11a), although short, are quite fun.

 This letter from Tawnya Swanson is excerpted from Our There Monthly, and shares the history of this little climbing area: